Awards and innovations

-Curtin's commitment to excellence in education is reflected in our success at national level in the Australian Learning and Teaching Council citations, the most prestigious teaching awards in Australia.
+Curtin's commitment to excellence in education is reflected in our success at national level in the Office for Learning & Teaching's Australian Awards for University Teaching, the most prestigious teaching awards in Australia.
 The awards recognise outstanding individual teachers, teaching teams and university teaching programs.
 Curtin nominees are consistently short listed and/or recognised as the most outstanding candidates.

 Awards for Teaching Excellence

 Ms Lisa Goldacre (School of Business Law and Taxation) - Award for Priority Area 2011: Teaching large classes

 Dr Lisa Tee (School of Pharmacy) - Award for Biological Sciences, Health and Related Studies

 Ms Katharina Wolf (School of Marketing) - Award for Early Career

 Curtin winners from previous years can be found at the Office for Learning and Teaching website.